 Brownswood seem to be making a habit of churning out some exceptional healing and soulful music.
-If we cast back to last year releases, from London based jazz influenced singer/songwriter; Zara Macfarlane album titled; ‘Arise’, and Cuban star singer; Dayme Arocena’s album titled; ‘Cubafonia’, you may remember how both vocalist stunningly took center stage throughout their albums, as well as, both at times, using their respective Cuban and Jamaican heritage as influence for their lyrics.
+If we cast back to last year releases, from London based jazz influenced singer/songwriter; Zara MacFarlane album titled; ‘Arise’, and Cuban star singer; Dayme Arocena’s album titled; ‘Cubafonia’, you may remember how both vocalist stunningly took center stage throughout their albums, as well as, both using their respective Cuban and Jamaican heritage as influence for their lyrics.

 Nevertheless, we moved into the new year with something which anyone interested in the jazz will have been waiting for.
 ‘We out here’ is a culmination of everything exciting about London’s jazz scene, with many artists’ in the album having recently released recognised solo projects of their own, it only seemed foretelling this would be great LP.
 Featuring artists like Nubya Garcia, Theon cross, Moses Boyd, Ezra collective, to name few.

 Opening with the tasteful decadent arrangement of Jazz refreshed members; Maisha’s track, which beautifully opens the LP with a cosmic fluid ride.
 The gentle flute and abrasive bass clarinet complement each other perfectly, providing a befitting opening to the LP.